C. J. Wilson (defensive end): Professional career

 Wilson had 32 reps during the bench press drills during the combine.
 Scouts raved that he was an "instinctive" players who had good rushing skills and speed when rushing the passer.
 Scouts also expressed concerns with his average lateral agility. and noted that he didn't appear comfortable playing in space.
 He was believed to be a good match to add depth as a 3–4 defensive end.

 Green Bay Packers

-Wilson was drafted in the seventh round (230th overall) by the Green Bay Packers.
+Wilson was selected in the seventh round (230th overall) by the Green Bay Packers.
 He became the first player ever drafted out of East Carolina University by the Green Bay Packers.
 On June 23, 2010, he signed a contract with the Packers.

 At the end of the 2010 season, Wilson and the Packers appeared in Super Bowl XLV.
 He was a starter in the 31–25 victory over the Pittsburgh Steelers.

 Oakland Raiders

 On March 28, 2014, Wilson signed a one-year, $795,000 contract with the Oakland Raiders.
 On March 25, 2015, Wilson signed a new contract with the Raiders.
 The Raiders did not officially announce the signing until Wilson's birthday on March 30, 2015.
 On November 7, 2015, he was waived by the Raiders.